Edward Boyden: Entrepreneurship

-Boyden has nearly 300 patented inventions, including a steerable surgical stapler, methods and apparatus for neuromodulation, expansion microscopy, and light-activated proton pumps.
+Boyden has nearly 200 patented inventions, including a steerable surgical stapler, methods and apparatus for neuromodulation, expansion microscopy, and light-activated proton pumps.

 Boyden is the co-founder of Elemind, a neurotechnology company that augments sleep, attention, and the human experience.
 Elemind launched its neurotech headband that employs brainwaves to treat sleep disorders, long-term pain, and tremors on June 4, 2024.

-He also co-founded Cognito Therapeutics, a company developing therapeutics designed to improve the lives of patients living with neurodegenerative disease.
-Specifically, Boyden aims utilize findings about sensory stimulation evoking gamma activity in Alzheimer's disease to slow its progression.
+With fellow MIT professor, Li-Huei Tsai, he co-founded MIT spinoff company, Cognito Therapeutics, in 2016, which develops drug-free therapeutic devices designed to improve the lives of patients living with neurodegenerative disease, such as Alzheimer's, employing noninvasive gamma sensory stimulation findings to slow its progression.
+Its Spectris non-invasive neurostimulation device received FDA Breakthrough Device Designation in 2021.

 Boyden co-founded Expansion Technologies, aiming to enable the early disease detection by utilizing their novel super-resolution imaging method that physically expands samples, as well as Synlife, which innovates therapeutic platforms through bottom-up engineering of synthetic cells with a focus on the encapsulation of enzyme pathways.

 Boyden is the scientific advisor of E11 Bio, a nonprofit project focused on neurotechnology development with a focus on brain circuit mapping.

 He is the head of advisory board at Inner Cosmos whose mission is to heal depression with their Digital Pill, a penny-sized implant rebalancing brain networks with microstimulations.